-There are several variations on what constitutes Muenster Cheese.
+There are several variations on what constitutes Muenster cheese.

 In general, it is a washed rind, semi-firm cheese, that is soft, creamy and yellowish inside, with a red sticky rind outside.
-The rind is edible, though some cut if off because it has a very salty taste from being washed with brine as it is aging.
+The rind is edible, though some cut if off because it has a very salty taste from being washed with brine while it is aging.
 The cheese is very mild when young, but it becomes very, very smelly when old, and really smelly when very old.

 American versions are sold younger, and with a weaker taste, than European versions.

 Some versions of Muenster may be flavoured with anise or caraway.